nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 私钥只存在于本机中

-Privacy
+*Privacy*
 Concerns individuals and their expectations on how their data behaviours, and interactions are recorded, utilised and spread
 - Person gets to control information about themselves
 - 不安全的库: 撞库攻击

-**teamwork for making secure system**
+**Teamwork for making secure system**

-Threat Modelling
+*Threat Modelling*
 - Who is the adversary
 - What are they allowed to do / What cant we prevent them from doing
 - What we want to prevent the adversary from doing or learning
-- set of threats we want to protect against given this
+- The set of threats we want to protect against given this adversary

 Assets: Hardware, software, information Vulnerabilities